Scholarships for U-M Students

 Phase 1

-Selection committees review scholarship applications and make recommendations on the basis of merit.
+Selection committees review scholarship applications and make recommendations based on merit.
 Committee members consider the following criteria in phase one of the review process:

 Phase 2

 To ensure that you are considered for the largest possible scholarship from CEW+, all applicants eligible to submit a FAFSA must do so.
-The preferred U-M deadline to submit a FAFSA to your campus office of financial aid is March 31, 2025.
+The preferred U-M deadline to submit a FAFSA to your campus office of financial aid is March 31, 2026.
 Failure to submit a FAFSA if you are eligible means that you will only be considered for the minimum award ($1,000) in the second phase of the awarding process.
-Note that there is an alternate process for international and undocumented students to be considered for a larger award.
+Note that an alternative process is available for international and undocumented students to be considered for a larger award.

 Awards

-Over 70 scholarships are awarded annually, ranging from $2,000 to $12,000, with some larger scholarship awards given.
-The average award for the 2024-25 academic year was over $8,000.
+Over 80 scholarships are awarded annually, ranging from $1,000 to $11,000, with some larger scholarship awards.
+The average award for the 2025-26 academic year was over $8,000.
 Click here to view scholarship books from previous years.

 Scholarships Offered